jkearney126/call-tree-explorer/README.md

 ## Output

-- Decision trees are saved as JSON files in the `dt_json` folder
+- call ids, transcripts, and decision trees are saved as JSON files in the `data` folder
 - A summary of the exploration is printed at the end, including call recording URLs and the final decision tree